Domes over curves: Introduction

-Throughout the paper we consider PL-curves modulo rigid motions.
-All curves will be in $\rr^3$, integral and closed, unless stated otherwise.
+Throughout the paper all curves will be integral and closed PL-curves in $\rr^3$, unless stated otherwise.
 Similarly, all PL-surfaces $S$ will have unit triangles, unless stated otherwise.
 They are realized in~$\rr^3$ by the vertex coordinates and such realizations have no additional extrinsic constraints (such as being embedding or immersion, cf.~$\S$\ref{ss:finrem-Ken}).